| Could An Aspirin A Day Help Keep Prostate Cancer Away?ROCHESTER, MINN. -- A Mayo Clinic study suggests

 developed prostate cancer, compared with 68 of 793 men in the same study who

+did not use NSAIDs daily and developed the disease.
 "These numbers mean the proportion of men who used NSAIDs daily and

 developed prostate cancer was about one-half that of men who did not use